 Your first taste of the Polish mountains comes courtesy of the largely untrodden Sudete range.
 Running along the edge of the Czech border in the southwest of the country, they hit their zenith at the Karkonosze National Park.
 There, patchworks of fir trees, oaks, beeches, and grassy highland meadows unfold under the gaze of mountains like Sniezka.
 A challenging trail links the ridges of the main summits to offer views across glacial valleys.
 Nearby Karpacz is a charming ski resort during the winter months.

 Poking up above the Oder River on countless little islets is the town of Wroclaw.
 Don’t even bother trying to pronounce it in Polish – it’s a real tongue twister.
 Thankfully, you can still enjoy the city even if you can’t say the name.
+There are plenty of things to do in Wroclaw.
 Wander the arched bridges from the Old Town to the Ostrow Tumski and gaze up at the 800-year-old Cathedral of St. John the Baptist.
 Then, make for the Rynek and seek out the hidden gnome statues that are tucked into the alleys.
 After dark, Wroclaw’s nightlife gets pumping, with student pubs and kitschy Communist bars to get through.

 No odyssey through all of Poland could possibly be complete without a trip to Auschwitz.
 A combination of historical museum and monument to the victims of the Holocaust, it can be found in the pine woods west of Krakow.
 Guided tours are a must.
 They take you on an unforgettable journey through the barracks of Birkenau and the cells of the main Auschwitz camp.
 You’ll learn about the Nazi plans for extermination of the Jews and other minorities, and be able to pay your respects at the on-site monuments.